microsoft/PowerPlatformConnectors/certified-connectors/Plumsail Documents/readme.md

 ## Plumsail Documents Connector
 Plumsail Documents provides a powerful and very extensive REST API.
-Using this API, you can generate documents in Microsoft Flow, Azure Logic Apps or PowerApps.
+Using this API, you can generate documents in Microsoft Power Automate, Azure Logic Apps or Power Apps.

 ## Pre-requisites
 You will need the following to proceed: